codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

  1 4 6 4 1
 ```

 Writing a program to produce this is an interesting problem.
-It becomes much simpler when you see that the next row can be generated by duplicating the previous row, shifting one of them to the left or right, and then summing the offset digits, i.e.
+It becomes much simpler if you observe that the next row can be generated by duplicating the previous row, shifting one of them to the left or right, and then summing the offset digits, i.e.

 ```
     1  4  6  4  1  0